 - Quick Case Guides & Educator Guides: In the Educator Resources section of your account, you’ll find a quick list of cases with differential and final diagnoses, making it easy to find relevant cases to assign your students.
 A full Educator Guide, with more in-depth case details, is also available.

-- Case Library: Provides easy sorting and filtering of all 176 Aquifer cases by body system, patient age, clinical location, presenting problem, diagnosis, and more.
+- Case Library (now known as the Content Library): Provides easy sorting and filtering of all 176 Aquifer cases by body system, patient age, clinical location, presenting problem, diagnosis, and more.
 So if you have someone who needs support in women’s health, or cardiovascular diseases, you can easily find those cases.
 The Clinical Focus tab also lets you select cases that focus more on different stages (diagnosis, management, etc) to help focus you gather the cases you want to the highest value content for students.

-- From within the Case Library, you can quickly view the case synopsis, learning objectives, and the printable case summary for each case to help you select what you need.
+- From within the Case Library (now known as the Content Library), you can quickly view the case synopsis, learning objectives, and the printable case summary for each case to help you select what you need.

 For more on remediating students with Aquifer, be sure to look for our upcoming blog post: “Remediation Part 2: Success Stories & Structures from Faculty.”